zhaoxy136/hello-world/README.md

 Hello,everyone.
 My name is Barry, since my favorite character is the Flash of DC comics.
 I am not a CS student but I love coding.

+When I first come to GitHub and first time heard about 'git'...
 --First time I know 'git' ...
 WAT?
 Git? you mean.. eh.. bastard?!
 --Absolutely not, bro.
 It's a version control system used for software development.
 --Still so obscure...